tjjlemaire/JNE1685/README.md

 - start a *jupyter notebook*  / *jupyter lab* session:

-`$ jupyter lab`
+`jupyter lab`

 - open the figure notebook
 - select all the cells (`Ctrl` + `A`) and run them (`Ctrl` + `Enter`)
 - for the notebooks of figures 5, 6, 7 and 9, you will be prompted to enter the path to the input directory where the data is located (follow the indications indicated in the notebook)
 - wait for the complete notebook execution

 Upon completion, the figures panels should appear in the notebook.
 Additionally, they will be saved as PDFs in a *figs* sub-folder.

 # Authors